argoproj/argo-workflows/demo.md

 ```

 You can also create workflows directly with kubectl.
 However, the Argo CLI offers extra features
-that kubectl does not, such as YAML validation, workflow visualization, and overall less typing.
+that kubectl does not, such as YAML validation, workflow visualization, parameter passing, retries
+and resubmits, suspend and resume, and more.
 ```
 kubectl create -f https://raw.githubusercontent.com/argoproj/argo/master/examples/hello-world.yaml kubectl get wf